agchivite/TokenHelper/README.md

 ## Java & Gradle

-To have more compatibility with JavFX.
+To have more compatibility with JavaFX.

 ## JavaFX